-In August 2018, the FASB issued ASU No. 2018-13, "Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement" (ASU No. 2018-13), which modifies the disclosure requirements on fair value measurement.
-The ASU is effective for fiscal years beginning after December 15, 2019 and early adoption of the standard is permitted.
-The impact of adopting this ASU is not expected to be material for our financial statements.
+In August 2018, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2018-13, "Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement" (ASU No. 2018-13), which modifies the disclosure requirements on fair value measurement.
+The Plan adopted this ASU effective January 1, 2020.
+The adoption of this ASU had an immaterial impact on the financial statements.